• Skip to primary navigation

 Dang.
 I ran out of taco shells.
 What can I do with all these veggies?
 If you think these tacos are good, drop the veggie mix into a frying pan with some eggs and make an amazing southwestern veggie scramble topped with chimichurri or salsa.
 In fact, you might just want to set aside some veggies right away to do this anyway!

 What else can I do with chimichurri, aka, my new favorite thing?
 Welcome to the Chimichurri Club!
-From now on you’ll measure your life in ‘B.C.-Before Chimichurri’, and ‘A!C!-Alright!
-Chimichurri!’
+From now on you’ll measure your life in ‘B.C.-Before Chimichurri’, and ‘A.C.-After Chimichurri!’
 Chimichurri originated as an Argentinian sauce used on grilled meat.
 So, next time you’re grilling up some steaks, chicken, or fish, think chimichurri.
 Chimichurri also tastes great as a topper on your breakfast burritos!

 Three plates of this vegetarian taco recipe served up and ready to eat.
 Each vegetable taco is covered in homemade chimichurri sauce, and there is a side of refried beans with cheese